 10. Georgetown University

-The BSN to DNAP program at Georgetown University’s School of Nursing and Health Studies is a full-time, 64-credit program that takes three years to complete.
+The BSN to DNAP program at Georgetown University’s School of Nursing and Health Studies is a full-time degree.
+The 64-credit program takes three years to complete.
 The first 12 months is academic coursework that is completed in the classroom.
-The rest of the program is a mixture of research, classroom training, and clinical experience.
+The rest of the program is a mixture of research, classroom training, and also clinical experience.
 The school has a simulation center where students can practice and improve their skills in a safe environment.
 Georgetown’s nurse anesthesia program makes use of a cadaver lab to teach anatomy and anesthesia to students in the program.
 Graduates are qualified to take the NCE.

-The School of Nursing and Health Studies at Georgetown was founded in 1903 and is focused on reducing disparities in health among global populations.
+The School of Nursing and Health Studies at Georgetown opened in 1903 and it focuses on reducing disparities in health among global populations.
 Georgetown is a Catholic university with a Jesuit mission.
-The school seeks to support the common good through service, teaching, research, practice, and scholarship.
+So, the school seeks to support the common good through service, teaching, research, practice, and also scholarship.

 What Kind of Education Do I Need to Become a Nurse Anesthetist?